McLarenCollege/foundations_public/calculator-function.md

 - The first and second parameter should be numbers.
 - The third parameter should represent a sign indicating the operation to perform on these two numbers.

-Note: If the sign does not belong to the list above a message "unknown operator" must be returned.
+Note: If the sign does not belong to the list of operations above, a message "unknown operator" must be returned.

 // Example:
 ```js